transcom/mymove-docs/docs/dev/tools/docusaurus.md

 These are some common edits you might want to make to the documentation.
 The official documentation for Docusaurus also contains an [exhaustive overview of the features available](https://docusaurus.io/docs/markdown-features) to you.
 It is recommended to read through their docs for more context and instructions.

-:::info Frontmatter
+:::info What is frontmatter?

-What is frontmatter?
+Frontmatter is the part of a markdown page that contains meta-information about that page.
+Tags, labels, and sidebar settings can be specified in the frontmatter.
+For more information, read Docusaurus' [official documentation](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-frontmatter).

 :::